Superman vs. Lobo #2 brings back Krypton and Czarnia - but there’s a mix-up

 "Numen is the most popular being in the universe, a god clogging all social channels - and he does not take kindly to attention going to Superman and Lobo," reads DC's description of him.

-Another fly in the ointment is a scientist named Dr. Flik, whose life's work is studying Superman and Lobo to see what makes them tick.
+Another fly in the ointment is a scientist named Dr. Fink, whose life's work is studying Superman and Lobo to see what makes them tick.

 Superman vs. Lobo will be released through DC's Black Label imprint - think of it as DC superheroes, but for mature readers only.